thanhlamwizeline/qa-ai-agent-playwright/CONVENTIONS.md

   },

   "file_extensions": {
-    "description": "Supported file extensions for this framework", "typescript": [".ts"],
+    "description": "File extension mappings used by RepoAnalyzer to determine default file extensions and by CodeGenerator to identify and validate test files vs other file types", "typescript": [".ts"],
     "test_files": [".spec.ts", ".test.ts"],
     "data": [".json", ".ts"]
   },

   "file_naming_patterns": {
-    "description": "File naming conventions for AI to find and generate files", "page_objects": {
+    "description": "File naming conventions with example filenames that AI uses to find similar files in the repository and read their actual code to learn the coding patterns.
+The 'examples' arrays are critical - prompt builder searches for these exact filenames in the repo to extract real code examples for AI learning", "page_objects": {
       "suffix": "Page",
       "pattern": "*Page.ts",